 - Most fields in modules that accept documents have a character size limit to ensure optimal functionality.
 To keep files compatible with any module, limit the file name to 25 characters or less.

-Global navigation categories should be as broad and overarching as possible; e.g., government, services, about us, visitors, business, etc.
+Global navigation categories should be as broad and overarching as possible.
+For example: government, services, about us, visitors, business, and other categories.

 CivicPlus recommends this best practice to ensure the categories are broad enough to encompass many topics and flexible enough to accommodate future needs and updates; if an item does not house navigation below it, it is better suited for the left navigation, graphic button, or under another global.
 For example, if “Council” is a global navigation category, it limits the type of information users will expect to find under it.
 The broader label “Government” allows for the grouping of similar types of information.